 Peanut butter and almond butter

-Although I prefer almond or coconut milk, I’ve also seen soy milk and rice milk on the shelves as well.
+Although I prefer almond or coconut milk, I’ve also seen soy milk, oat milk, and rice milk on the shelves as well.

 Gluten and dairy-free condiments